 Zinc deficiency has been shown to cause seizures.
 A study that was published in 1990, entitled, Effects of dietary zinc status on seizure susceptibility and hippocampal zinc content in the El (epilepsy) mouse, showed that zinc deficiency caused seizures, and this could be quickly corrected with adequate zinc supplementation.
 Many epilepsy sufferers have noted significant improvements in their condition with zinc intake.

-Magnesium is a vital component of epilepsy recovery, and many believe that magnesium deficiency is the root cause of epileptic seizures.
+Magnesium is a vital component of epilepsy recovery.
+Studies have verified a link between magnesium deficiency and epilepsy.
 Lots of people choose to supplement with magnesium using Epsom salt (magnesium sulphate).
 While this is an option, impurities may be present in Epsom salt, because it is not meant for oral consumption.
-Some companies are dedicated to selling completely pure food grade Epsom salt.
+Some companies are dedicated to selling completely pure, food-grade Epsom salt.
 We cannot attest to the integrity of any of these companies.
 If Epsom salt is used, then the ideal dosage is about 1/2 a teaspoon each morning.
 Otherwise, magnesium supplements are available from health food stores.
 Food sources of magnesium include almonds, cashews, peanuts, halibut fish, and spinach.
-Studies have verified a link between magnesium deficiency and epilepsy.
-However, excessive supplementation with magnesium will cause other important minerals to flush out of the body to ironically cause even more nutritional deficiencies.
+Excessive supplementation with magnesium will cause other important minerals to flush out of the body to ironically cause even more nutritional deficiencies.
 So, the wisest approach is to fix the nutritional problems with diet, if possible.

 The valerian herb is a very popular anti-spasmodic medication in Russia and Germany.
 In America, it is mostly known for its sedative effect, but it also has an anti-convulsant action that is beneficial for epileptic people.
 In addition, it has been shown to aid concentration.
 Low doses are recommended to avoid its sedative effect.